bossjones/strace-analyzer/README.md

 # create logs
 strace -T -ttt -ff -o strace.log command

-# analyze logs
+# analyze logs (command defines how they are analyzed)
-strace-analyzer command strace.log.4242 strace.log.4243
+strace-analyzer <command> strace.log.4242 strace.log.4243

 # pipelining, ignore the useless use of cat, this is just an example ;-)
 cat strace.log.27049 | strace-analyzer read | column -t